Variation of the particulars or conditions of approval of an approved active constituent

 4.1.
 Description of the manufacturing process highlighting the relevant changes

-• an introductory paragraph detailing the number of chemical steps, whether the process is a batch or continuous process, and significant purification steps
+• An introductory paragraph detailing the number of chemical steps, whether the process is a batch or continuous process and significant purification steps

-• a flow diagram of the synthetic processes that includes
+• A flow diagram of the synthetic processes that includes:

 • molecular formulae